-For the third webinar in the series which nanotubes, zeolites, and cellulose using nuclear magnetic resonance (NMR) was held in November, speakers were from India and the Philippines.
-Dr. Avijit Kumar spectroscopy.
-Das of the CHRIST University of India and Dr. Joey Ocon of the University Dr. Aaron Joseph Villaraza of the University of the Philippines-Diliman Department of the Philippines - Diliman Institute of of Chemical Engineering, provided a Chemistry discussed the development of comprehensive talk on energy storage for chemosensors in detecting biologically the renewable energy transition using a relevant small molecules and the kinetic systems approach that included catalysis, electrochemistry, and energy engineering. considerations of lanthanide-DOTA type complex design in medical diagnostics, Dr. Sangaraju Shanmugan of the respectively.
-Daegu Gyeongbuk Institute of Science and
+For the third webinar in the series which was held in November, speakers were from India and the Philippines.
+Dr. Avijit Kumar Das of the CHRIST University of India and Dr. Aaron Joseph Villaraza of the University of the Philippines - Diliman Institute of Chemistry discussed the development of chemosensors in detecting biologically relevant small molecules and the kinetic considerations of lanthanide-DOTA type complex design in medical diagnostics, respectively.